Flood-stranded sturgeon pushed, pulled and carried back to the Fraser River | CBC News

 "We're at about a kilometre and a half right now," Gibson says, between gulps of air.
 "Half a [kilometre] to go to get to the river."

-What the video doesn't show is the three overland portages where the men had to carry the two metre-long, nearly 100-kilogram sturgeon to get to its final deep water destination.
+What the video doesn't show are the three overland portages where the men had to carry the two-metre-long, nearly 100-kilogram sturgeon to get to its final deep-water destination.

 Estrada said the fish was in good condition when it was released back into the main stem of the Fraser.